enableiot/iotkit-samples/README.md

 ## Usage

-Currently the `iotkit-agent` supports the following protocols:
+These samples assume you have already installed (or have access to) the [iotkit-agent](https://github.com/enableiot/iotkit-agent) which supports the following protocols:

 * MQTT
 * REST